|

 Tube Compensation

-Tube compensation (TC) is designed to
+Tube compensation (TC) is

-compensate for endotracheal tube resistance
+designed to compensate for endotracheal tube

-via closed loop control of calculated
+resistance via closed loop control of

-tracheal pressure.
-The proposed advantages
+calculated tracheal pressure.
+The proposed

-of ATC are to overcome the work-of-breathing
+advantages of ATC are to overcome the

-imposed by artificial airways, to improve
+work-of-breathing imposed by artificial

-patient/ventilator synchrony as a result of
+synchrony as a result of variable

-variable inspiratory flow commensurate with
+inspiratory flow commensurate with demand,

-demand, and to reduce air-trapping as a
+and to reduce air-trapping as a result of

-result of compensation for imposed
+compensation for imposed expiratory

-expiratory resistance.
-This system uses the
+resistance.
+This system uses the known

-known resistive coefficients of the tracheal
+resistive coefficients of the tracheal tube

-tube (tracheostomy or endotracheal) and
+(tracheostomy or endotracheal) and

 measurement of instantaneous flow to apply